kolosovpetro/Tree-Algorithms/README.md

 - Floyd's Algorithm (Heapify in O(n) complexity)
 - Shunting Yard Algorithm (Used to build arithmetic expressions tree)
 - Heap Sort (Sorting with O(nlg(n)) in worst case)

+## To do

+- Implement recursive traversals for BST
+- Implement recursive traversals for BT
+- Implement iterative traversals for BT